amcginlay/eks-demos/doc/13-loadbalancer-services/README.md

 In general, load balancers are designed to negate these questions by providing an active single point of access which guards us from the underlying complexity.
 Kubernetes services of type LoadBalancer incorporate and extend the functionailty of NodePort services which, in turn, extend the functionality of the ClusterIP services.
-In EKS, these services provide access to the underlying NodePort service via an [AWS Classic Load Balancer](https://aws.amazon.com/elasticloadbalancing/classic-load-balancer).
+In EKS, these services provide access to the underlying NodePort service via an [AWS Classic Load Balancer (CLB)](https://aws.amazon.com/elasticloadbalancing/classic-load-balancer).

 Kubernetes clusters provide extensibilty via pluggable components known as [controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which can be customized for a variety of purposes.
 Controllers take their instructions from type-matched Kubernetes objects when they are applied to the cluster.